korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-Ok, so we have 3 new tests, and running this code shows us the results we'd expect.
+Ok, so we have three new tests, and running this code shows us the results we'd expect.

 ```java
 String starts with Hello